dakountche/RoCaWeb/README.md

     - Probabilistic grammar inference

-- Statistical algorithms
+- Statistical algorithms:
     - Chebychev test
     - Chi-squarre
     - etc.

-- Machine learning
+- Machine learning:
     - Naive Bayesian
     - Once class SVM
     - Decision trees
     - etc.

 These algorithms are implemented in Java when a suitable version from a library is not used.
 Also, for each algorithm a validation version needs to be implemented in Lua for ModSecurity.
 This allows to extend ModSecurity to support other types of rules than the regular expression.

 ### <a name="webui"></a> Web User Interface